(386) 437-3258 Ext 105

 Sandy Brogan prepares our bags of emergency food on most Mondays, so they are ready for Tuesday.
 She is a devoted wife and mother who finds the time to help us with emergency bags of food which we call “Food for One Day”.
 These bags are distributed on Tuesdays to people who live outdoors.
 Jill not only fills the bags, but she organizes the food donations that come to the office.
 She is organized!

 Ellen Kincaid is a faithful volunteer who has the technical and organizational skills to keep us all on the right path.
-She does the computer data entries to keep track of the work we do, writes and researches the latest safety information and asks questions to challenge and make our procedures even better!
+She helps visitors sign up and renew applications for assistance and asks questions to challenge and make our procedures even better!
 Ellen has deep relationships with our clients and works with them on medical and community housing opportunities.

 Copyright © 2018 The Sheltering Tree, a subsidiary of Flagler County Assistance Center (FCAF) - All Rights Reserved.